Maria Ela L. Atienza

 Research Interests

-Local politics and governance, devolution and central-local relations, human security, health policy and politics
+Local politics and governance; devolution and central-local relations; human security; health policy and politics; constitutional reform

 Recent Publications